Le Bilboquet

 About Le Bilboquet

-Choose it for French dining, not unverified novelty
+Choose it for French dining, not novelty

 The published hours make it usable across the week: Monday through Saturday from 12 pm to 10:30 pm, Sunday from 11 am to 10 pm.
 The dress code is smart casual, which is the practical detail to plan around when deciding whether Le Bilboquet fits the occasion.

-Plan around the confirmed practical details
+Plan around the practical details

-Use the confirmed information to keep the reservation plan direct.
+Keep the reservation plan direct.
 Le Bilboquet serves French cuisine in New York City, lists Camille Martin as chef/owner, publishes daily hours.
 Details such as specific dishes, beverage focus, dietary accommodations, pricing, service format should be checked directly with the restaurant before relying on them.

 Where it sits in the New York French set